-(A) Each of the following facilities shall annually pay to the department of aging six dollars for each bed maintained by the facility for use by a resident during any part of the previous year:
+(A) Each of the following facilities shall annually pay to the department of aging six dollars for each bed the facility was licensed or otherwise authorized to maintain during any part of the previous year:

-(1) Nursing homes, residential care facilities, and homes for the aging as defined in section 3721.01 of the Revised Code;
+(1) Nursing homes and residential care facilities, as defined in section 3721.01 of the Revised Code;

 (2) Facilities authorized to provide extended care services under Title XVIII of the "Social Security Act," 49 Stat.
 620 (1935), 42 U.S.C.
 301, as amended, including a long-term acute care hospital that provides medical and rehabilitative care to patients who require an average length of stay greater than twenty-five days and is classified by the centers for medicare and medicaid services as a long-term care hospital pursuant to 42 C.F.R.
 412.23(e);

 (3) County homes and district homes operated pursuant to Chapter 5155. of the Revised Code;

 (4) Residential facilities licensed under section 5119.34 of the Revised Code that provide accommodations, supervision, and personal care services for three to sixteen unrelated adults;

 (5) Facilities approved by the Veterans Administration under Section 104(a) of the "Veterans Health Care Amendments of 1983," 97 Stat.
 993, 38 U.S.C.
 630, as amended, and used exclusively for the placement and care of veterans.

 The department shall, by rule adopted in accordance with Chapter 119. of the Revised Code, establish deadlines for payments required by this section.
 A facility that fails, within ninety days after the established deadline, to pay a payment required by this section shall be assessed at two times the original invoiced payment.